Federal Medical Centre, Jalingo: History

 Federal Medical Centre, Jalingo was established in November, 1999.
 The hospital was formerly known as General Hospital, Jalingo.

-MISSION
+Mission

 The mission of the hospital as appears in its official website is: "To provide effective, efficient and affordable healthcare services to the citizenry in line with the Federal Government’s objectives for the healthcare delivery system."

-VISION
+Vision

 The vision of the hospital as stated in its website is: "To transform the Federal Medical Centre Jalingo into a centre noted for high quality medical care and a centre of excellence in the control of infectious diseases through surveillance, monitoring and clinical intervention."

 CMD

 The current chief medical director is Aisha Shehu Adamu.

-MANAGEMENT STAFF
+In 2024 president Bola Armed Tinubu Reappointed Dr Aisha Sheu Adamu as the chief Medical Director CMD of the hospital.

+Management staff

 The top management staff of the hospital as outlined in the hospital's website are: